-Heart attacks can be a wakeup call or they can be deadly.
+Heart attacks can be a wake-up call or they can be deadly.
 If handled quickly by a medical professional, many heart attacks can be treated effectively, adding years to an individual’s life.
 However, failure to diagnose, delayed diagnosis, and not getting to medical help in time can make treatment difficult.
 There are 1.5 million heart attacks and strokes in the US annually.
 Hundreds of thousands of people die and still more suffer from decreased quality of life and disability.
-If you or a loved one has been the victim of a failure to diagnose a heart condition, our Pittsburgh misdiagnosed heart attack lawyer may be able to help.
+If you or a loved one has been the victim of a failure to diagnose a heart condition, our Pittsburgh failure to diagnose heart attack lawyer may be able to help.
 Call us or fill out our online contact form today.

 Symptoms of heart attacks include pain in the upper body including the chest, arms, upper abdomen, back, and jaw; shortness of breath; and an intense feeling of pressure or indigestion-like feelings in the chest.
 Less common symptoms to be aware of include: lightheadedness, sudden fatigue, clamminess or nausea